etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 To ease the use of the DAL in Ant, a base Ant task class is offered by the
 DAL: the DalInitializingTask in the _org.openbravo.dal.core_ package.
-This class takes care of initializing the DAL layer and other details (i.e. using the correct classloader).
+This class is in charge of of initializing the DAL layer and other details (i.e. using the correct classloader).

-To make use of this class the following changes need to be made to the Ant task and the custom Java Ant task implementation:
+To make use of this class, the following changes need to be made to the Ant task and the custom Java Ant task implementation:

   * The custom Ant task Java class should inherit from the _DalInitializatingTask_ .